chain4travel/camino-docs/docs/about/camino-network-overview.md

 ## Platform Chain (P-Chain)

-The **P-Chain** is the metadata blockchain on Camino and coordinates validators, keeps track of active subnets, and enables the creation of new subnets.
+The **P-Chain** is the metadata blockchain on Camino Network and coordinates validators, keeps track of active subnets, and enables the creation of new subnets.
 The P-Chain implements the **Snowman consensus protocol**.

 The [P-Chain API](../developer/apis/camino-node-apis/p-chain.md) allows clients to create subnets, add validators to subnets, and create blockchains.